 This Almond Flour Zucchini Bread recipe is truly the best!
-With plenty of cinnamon for lots of flavor, lightly sweetened with maple syrup, moist and seriously so good.
+With plenty of cinnamon for lots of flavor, lightly sweetened with maple syrup, perfectly moist and seriously so good.

 If you’re looking for another way to use up some fresh garden zucchini, you must make this paleo zucchini bread.